“It’s about empowerment – as a community member, you’ve given me tools and knowledge so I feel I can do something to fix problems in my village.”

 “Rather than an organisation that runs a project and then leaves the village, the difference here is that the community and all the key actors are engaged, so problems can really get fixed,” said one of our trustees.

 In the end, the hands on approach paid off: trustees understood our approach from the perspective of a community monitor.
 The discussions that arose meant they gained insights they might not have, had we presented the approach in a theoretical way.
-We look forward to working with our new and existing trustees this year as they provide guidance on the direction we take in scaling up our citizen feedback approach in new ways.
+We look forward to working with our new and existing trustees this year as they provide guidance on the direction we take in implementing our new five-year strategy and scaling up our citizen feedback approach in new ways.